mpostol/OPC-UA-OOI/DataDiscovery/Readme.md

 In the discovery process the semantics of the data is layered as follows:
 1. Value encoding (serialization), e.g. double, Int32, Boolean,
 2. Value meaning, e.g. pressure, temperature, flow, etc.
-3. Values relation, e.g. boiler object type
+3. Values relation, e.g. boiler object type containing relation between drum, input pipe and flow neater.
 4. Process – data source, e.g. set of boilers: `Boiler #1`, `Boiler #i`, ...., `Boiler #N` located at…..

 Semantics of the data is expressed using types.
 Process data is available as the Variables described by types.